Antonia Maponya

 Antonia Maponya (born 17 October 1999) is a South African navy rating and soccer player who plays as a forward for SAFA Women's League club UWC Ladies and the South Africa women's national team.

 Personal life

 Maponya graduated with a Bachelor of Arts in Business Administration with distinction from the University of the Western Cape in 2021.
-She holds the rank of able seaman in the South African Navy.
+She holds the rank of Sub Lieutenant in the South African Navy.

 Club career

 Maponya won the 2024 COSAFA Women's Champions League with the University of the Western Cape.

 International career

 She made her international debut in a 3-0 loss to Zambia in 2022.